 The mountainous Hunza Valley is located in the Gilgit-Baltistan region of Pakistan and has some of the most beautiful landscapes and places of interest.
-Geographically, Hunza is located on the northernmost side, bordering Afghanistan's Wakhan Pass and China's Xinjiang region.
+Geographically, Hunza is situated on the northernmost side, bordering Afghanistan's Wakhan Pass and China's Xinjiang region.
 The famous Hunza Valley is often referred to as paradise on earth.
-The Hunza Valley in northern Pakistan remains one of the most peaceful and popular destinations for foreign tourists from around the world.
+The Hunza Valley in northern Pakistan remains one of the most peaceful and popular destinations for foreign tourists worldwide.

-If anyone thinks of a magical place to visit then Hunza tops the list of most amazing places on earth.
-As it is filled with artistic and natural beauty.
+If anyone thinks of a magical place to visit Hunza tops the list of the most amazing places on earth as it is filled with artistic and natural beauty.
 Nothing can beat the beauty of this amazing place.
-The best time to visit Hunza is offspring, as it brings the most phenomenal scenic views of Cherry Blossom season here.
-Some notable places include the nearly 1,000-year-old fort.
+The best time to visit Hunza is offspring, it brings the most phenomenal scenic views of Cherry Blossom season here.
+Some notable spots include the nearly 1,000-year-old fort.
 In addition to this, there are huge landscapes worth visiting.

 Places to Visit in Hunza Valley

-The mountainous valley of Hunza in Gilgit holds the most ravishing landscape of the world.
-With the highest literacy rate and long life, Hunza captures the attention of millions of tourists from around the world.
+The mountainous valley of Hunza in Gilgit holds the most beautiful landscape in the world.
+With the highest literacy rate and long life, Hunza captures the attention of millions of tourists from all around.
 From Upper Hunza to the highest peaks, one can find amazing places to visit here.
 Here are some of our top picks for Hunza

 Attabad lake: